ksandom/mass/readme.md

 This is a tiny percentage of the final vision, so there's a lot more to come!

 # Requirements

 * PHP
 * Bash

 # Important updates

-None at the moment.
+* The -available folders are now within repos/mass/ .
+The -enabled folders remain in profiles/profileName/ .
+This is going to allow packages to be installed from other repos.

 As a general rule, when ever you update, you should re-run install.sh to apply any structural changes as the internals are regularly being refactored.

 # Install